azabroflovski/mxik-js/README.md

 // or get mxik code detais
 await mxik.code('06111001018000000')
 ```

-## Contributing
-If you would like to contribute to the project, please read the contributing guidelines.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.